Yoast-dist/wordpress-seo/readme.txt

 == Changelog ==

+= 20.13 =

+Release date: 2023-08-08

+#### Other

+* Ensures that the Google, Facebook and Twitter Preview modals are compatible with WordPress 6.3.

-= 20.9 =
+= 20.12 =

-Release date: 2023-06-06
+Release date: 2023-07-25

+We've just released Yoast SEO 20.12!
+This release includes fixes and enhancements that strengthen the stability of our plugin and enhance your SEO efforts.
+Find out more about what's new in Yoast SEO 20.12 in [our release post](https://yoa.st/release-25-7-23)!

 #### Enhancements

-* Renders Wincher-related information in a separate dashboard widget.
-* Shows a widget in the WordPress dashboard with a connection button in case a user has not connected to their Wincher account.
-* Tightens crawl optimization site search blocking rules.
-* We now automatically schedule background performance optimization processes (via WP Cron).
+* Adds `utm_source`, `utm_medium`, `utm_campaign`, `utm_term`, `utm_content`, `gclid` and `gtm_debug` to the default allowlist for the "Remove unregistered URL parameters" setting.

 #### Bugfixes

-* Fixes a bug where indexables would be created when using the `wp yoast index` WP CLI command on a staging site.
-* Fixes a bug where the link popover position in the block editor would be positioned incorrectly when adding or creating links.
-* Fixes a bug where the Yoast SEO metabox would crash in conjunction with Yoast SEO Premium when additional keyphrases are stored in the DB in a malformed way.
+* Fixes a bug where an error would appear in `debug.log` when saving a draft or updating a post in Elementor.

-= 20.8 =

-Release date: 2023-05-23

-Today, we're launching Yoast SEO 20.8.
-In this release, you'll find improvements to our content analyses and regular fixes and enhancements.
-Find out more about what's new in Yoast SEO 20.8 in [our release post](https://yoa.st/release-23-5-23)!

-#### Enhancements

-* Improves feedback strings for the _keyphrase density_ assessment by referring to the keyphrase in general instead of the focus keyphrase.
-* Improves the accuracy of the content analysis by excluding texts within textarea tags from the analysis.

-#### Bugfixes

-* Fixes a bug where an entry in the indexable table would be created when an archive of a non-public but publicly queryable post type would be visited.
+* Fixes a bug where the controls for the _FAQ_ and _how-to_ blocks would be not shown when running Gutenberg versions >= 15.2.
-* Fixes a bug where a warning about a missing key in a component would be thrown in the console in the Yoast SEO Settings page.
+* Fixes a bug where the duration text of the _how-to_ block would be output in the user language instead of the site language.
-* Fixes a bug where entries in the indexable table would be created for archives of excluded post types.
-* Fixes a bug where the score icon for the SEO and Readability tabs would not show a sad emoji when the post is empty or there is no set keyphrase.

 #### Other

-* Renames "SEO Framework" to "The SEO Framework".
+* Updates the verification link to the Google Search Console in the Site connections section in Settings.
+* Improves the copy in the final step of the first time configuration.
+* Updates copy of our free webinar notification.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).